iluvjava/iluvjava/README.md

 Questions:

 1. Where did your math repo went?
-See the [published Obsidian Notebooke](https://publish.obsidian.md/alto/README).
+The repos is in private because it contains my future publications in draft.
+For the more general knowledge part of the notebook which doesn't contain new contribution to the literature, see the [published Obsidian Notebook](https://publish.obsidian.md/alto/README).
+For the references used for conducting my research, visit my [Public Zotero Library](https://www.zotero.org/alto_legato/library).
 2. Why are you privating all your big repos?
 3. So, will they come back?
 4. Are you still maintainaing your websites?